 The sliding filament theory of muscle contraction is the mechanism by which muscles are thought to contract at a cellular level.
+It explains the steps in muscle contraction.

 A good understanding of skeletal muscle structure is useful when learning how sliding filament theory works.